 - Domain renewal — Confirm that your domain registration is set to auto-renew and that the payment method on file is current.
 Losing a domain due to an expired credit card is more common than you'd think, and recovering it can be difficult and expensive.

 - Security audit — Review your security posture comprehensively.
-Check that all user accounts use strong passwords, remove access for people who no longer need it, verify that your DMARC and email authentication records are properly configured using DMARC Dashboard, and ensure your site isn't running any deprecated or vulnerable software.
+Check that all user accounts use strong passwords, remove access for people who no longer need it, verify that your DMARC and email authentication records (SPF, DKIM, DMARC) are properly configured, and ensure your site isn't running any deprecated or vulnerable software.

 - Analytics and goal review — Assess whether your website is meeting its business objectives.
 Review conversion rates, traffic trends, and user behaviour over the year.
 Use this data to inform your content strategy and development priorities for the year ahead.